miguelalexbt/enigma/README.md

 # Enigma

 ### Description
 While browsing Youtube, I came across [this](https://www.youtube.com/watch?v=G2_Q9FoD-oQ) video.
-I thought it was interesting and decided to implement it as proof of concept (and a fun side project).
+I thought it was interesting and decided to implement it as a fun side project.
 This is a simple implementation of an [Enigma M3 machine](https://en.wikipedia.org/wiki/Enigma_machine).
 It allows the user to choose the rotors (and its starting positions) and the reflector to be used by the machine.
-The user can also set links in the plugboard (order matters here!).
+It also allows to add plugs to the plugboard (order matters here!).

 ### Example:
 ```cpp